Ecological Sustainability

 Statistics and Analysis

-APFI has published six statistical reports on the ecology of Finnish audiovisual industry:
+APFI has published seven statistical reports on the ecology of Finnish audiovisual industry:

 ”Ecology in Finnish Film and TV – 2024 Overview” is a collection of actions on environmental sustainability on all levels of the Finnish film and TV industry in 2024.
 The report shows the county’s brief history on the topic for the first time, and shares information how the industry’s key stakeholders are enabling ecology in their work.
-The publication highlights that numerous practical efforts are already taking place, but they are still insufficient for calculating the industry’s overall emissions.
-Unless they are already doing so, many commissioners and funders are ready to set ecological criteria as a requirement for funding Finnish productions.
+The publication highlights that numerous practical efforts took place in 2024, but they were still insufficient for calculating the industry’s overall emissions.
+Unless they are already doing so, many commissioners and funders were ready to set ecological criteria as a requirement for funding Finnish productions.

 The 2025 studies are the first statistics in Finland that provide insights into the ecological aspects of Finnish film and TV content.
 The results are based on an analysis of 33 films (50 hours) and 70 TV episodes (53 hours) from 2024, as well as an online survey answered by 1,003 Finnish viewers.
 The studies were carried out by APFI in collaboration with Filmiaura Association, Finnish Television Academy, Häme University of Applied Sciences, and Innolink.
 Overall, the results show ecological themes to appear only occasionally in Finnish content, and half of Finnish viewers consider the treatment of these themes to be important on-screen in film and TV.